loybaldo/bmi-calculator/README.md

 # BMI Calculator

 This is a collaborative project at STI College Gensan that serves as our TP.
-Your BMI may be determined with this app.

 ## Group members